 Mvc-026s.jpg (19910 bytes)

-My name is Thom Barner, I am honored with the task of keeping the Vulcan looking in the best shape possible, which is hard at times with the aircraft stored out side for 20 years.
-I also have the duties as Flight Line Chief at Castle Air Museum.
+My name is Thom Barner, I am honored with having had the task of keeping the Vulcan looking in the best shape possible for about 18 years, which was hard at times with the aircraft stored out side for over 25 years.
+I also have had the duties as Flight Line Chief at Castle Air Museum.
 XM605 has served at Castle Air Museum longer that her time spent serving the RAF.
 She still looks good though, inside and out!
-If you come for a Visit from the UK , and you know what date you might be visiting the Vulcan, give the museum a call, and they can arrange for me to meet you, and give you a peek inside XM605.
-I love to show her off, she is beautiful inside, and looks the same as the day she landed here some 20 years ago.
+If you come for a Visit from the UK , and you know what date you might be visiting the Vulcan, give the museum a call, and they may be able to arrange for you to take a peek inside XM605.
+They love to show her off, she is beautiful inside, and looks the same as the day she landed here some 25 years ago.

 Mvc-017s.jpg (24496 bytes)Here in this site I want to provide you a look at XM605, inside and out, as well as some of the other aircraft I get to play and work in.
-For seventeen years I earned my spending money as a Flight Line Technician for United Airlines, I retired at 45 because of the investing and marketing I am currently doing, and now work in general aviation as a hobby.
-Armed with my little Sony Digital Camera, I have had and have the opportunity to get some wonderful pictures to share.
-So, click all the buttons and links so you don't miss a thing.
+Click all the buttons and links so you don't miss a thing.
 Enjoy your visit, and come back soon.
+Sadly I am no longer with Castle Air Museum as I had the opportunity to move to Washington state and work for the Boeing company in the Flight Test Operation division, where I work with the first 787 Dreamliner...
 I intend to add and change to this site as I can, so as to keep it interesting,

 Thanks, Thom....